renekreijveld/Watchful.li-sitelist/README.md

 Watchful.li sitelist
 ====================

-With this script you can display a brief overview of all your Watchful.li sites and export the data to Excel.
+With this script you can display an overview of all your Watchful.li sites and export the data to Excel.
+For easy browsing and searching in the site list the jQuery DataTables plugin was added.

 To get this working you need a Watchful.li API key that you can get through your Watchful.li profile.
 Install the API key on line 10 of sitelist.php.